How to survive a market crash

-Inflation has reached a 40-year high.
+Inflation in the United States slipped from a 40-year high in September to 8.2%.
 The value of stocks is declining.
-Borrowing is becoming substantially more expensive as a result of the Federal Reserve's policies.
-In fact, the economy decreased in the first three months of this year.
+Borrowing is becoming substantially more expensive as a result of the Federal Reserve‘s policies.
+In fact, the economy contracted in the first two quarters of this year.

 Consumer inflation in the United States reached a four-decade high in May, climbing 8.6% year on year.
 The numbers came in substantially higher than consensus forecasts of 8.3%.
 This was enough to frighten US markets, which plunged to their lowest level in months.